101digital/customer-invoke-component/README.md

         onBack={() => {}}
         onCompleted={applicationDetails => {}}
         initStep={{
-          id: 'main-details',
+          id: "main-details",
-          title: 'We want to know you more',
+          title: "We want to know you more",
-          subTitle: 'Enter main details.',
+          subTitle: "Enter main details.",
           progress: 5 / 12
         }}
       />